Lynching of Frazier B. Baker and Julia Baker: Investigation and trial

-A grand jury was convened in Williamsburg County, but failed to return any indictments.
+A grand jury was convened in Williamsburg County but failed to return any indictments.
 The McKinley administration conducted a robust investigation of the murder, initially offering a $1,500 ($ today) reward for the arrest and conviction of members of the mob.
-Despite resistance by witnesses to testifying, on 1 July 1898 prosecutors indicted 7 men on the charge of murdering Baker.
+Despite resistance by witnesses to testifying, on 1 July 1898 prosecutors indicted seven men on the charge of murdering Baker.
 Ultimately, thirteen men were indicted in U.S. Circuit Court on charges of murder, conspiracy to commit murder, assault, and destruction of mail on 7 April 1899, after two men, Joseph P. Newham and Early P. Lee, turned state's evidence in exchange for their charges being dropped.

-The trial was held in federal court from 10–22 April 1899, and the list of defendants was as follows:
+The trial was held in federal court from 10 to 22 April 1899, and the list of defendants was as follows:

 The all-white jury was composed of businessmen from across the state.
 Newham, the prosecution's star witness, admitted to starting the fire and identified eight of the defendants as having participated in the murders.
 He expressed no remorse for the death of Baker and his daughter.
 Another witness, M. B. Springs, identified Henry Stokes as the ringleader; Springs was ostracized in Lake City and was ultimately placed under police protection.
 Henderson Williams, an African-American witness, testified that he had seen armed white men at the post office on the night of the lynching.
 He was threatened and fled to Florence after a white business partner threatened to "do [him] like they did Baker."